Back to Blog

 • You can review your answers before submitting (something many people didn't have time to do before)

 Pro tip: Even with 45 minutes, don't spend too long on any single question.
-Mark difficult ones and come back to them.
+Mark difficult ones for review and come back to them.
 Most people finish in 20-30 minutes.

 Previously, you had 2 attempts to pass.
 If you failed both, you were scheduled for a hearing with a citizenship officer.

-If you don't pass after 3 attempts, IRCC will schedule a hearing with a citizenship officer.
-This is an oral interview, typically 30-90 minutes, where the officer assesses your knowledge directly.
+If you don't pass after 3 attempts, IRCC will schedule a hearing with a citizenship officer — an oral interview, typically 30-90 minutes, where the officer assesses your knowledge directly.

 For a complete guide to the test format, see our complete guide to passing the citizenship test.

-The test still covers all topics from the Discover Canada: The Rights and Responsibilities of Citizenship guide.
-However, IRCC has been adding new questions on these areas:
+The test still covers all 12 topics from the Discover Canada: The Rights and Responsibilities of Citizenship guide.
+IRCC has been adding more questions in these areas: Indigenous peoples and history, constitutional history, modern Canada, and provincial/territorial government.

 You can practice all of these topics with free practice questions or try today's daily concept to build your knowledge one topic at a time.